 Sunday, January 20

-Marko: The Expo was officially over, but because of massive demand, there was an additional Vinnie Vincent M&G session on Sunday.
+Marko: The Expo was officially over, but there was an additional Vinnie Vincent M&G session on Sunday because of massive demand.
 Vinnie would do another Q&A, sign stuff, and take photos with the fans.
 Because we were still in Atlanta, we decided to join this Sunday event as well.
 The promoters were kind and let us in with no extra payment.
-There was approx. 100 people there, like on Friday, so this was also a sold-out event.
+There was approx. One hundred people there, like on Friday, so this was also a sold-out event.
 Everything went smoothly, and Vinnie did all the stuff he promised.
 This time the Q&A was a mix of some old questions.
 Still, Vinnie also said some interesting comments regarding his pre-KISS band Warrior, who recently collected Warrior demos and rehearsals tapes without Vinnie’s permission.
 I went to see him once again, and now we discussed a bit more about the future.
 It was clear that Vinnie wants to do more things like this in the future.
-The next official appearance for him will be in Nashville in March when Gene Simmons will bring his Vault thing there, and Vinnie has invited to be Gene’s guest there.
+The next official appearance for him will be in Nashville in March when Gene Simmons will bring his Vault thing there, and Vinnie has been invited to be Gene’s guest there.
 It was also announced that Vinnie (and Robert) would appear at the next KISS Expo organized by Derek in June.
-I had a “goodbye talk” with Vinnie’s managers, and we agreed that in few weeks, I would make a phone interview with Vinnie.
+I had a “goodbye talk” with Vinnie’s managers, and we agreed that I would make a phone interview with Vinnie in a few weeks.
 We’ll see soon if the discussion will ever happen or not?

 Lassi: Vinnie was the last still alive person from KISS that I had not met before.
 He was amiable, kind, sensitive, and yet as mysterious as he has always been.
 Making this trip to Atlanta was worth doing.